Bellfalasch/frontend-forum/slides.md

 <v-clicks depth="2">

+* OMG yes
+* Should have done it long ago!
 * Turbo Build = 21s - not 35s (431ms on turbo!)
 * Turbo Test = 15.6s - not 31s
 * On github actions it is a bit slower, but both Lerna and Turbo are slower, Turbo saves time